HdrLucie/Override/level08/readme.md

 ```bash
 mkdir -p 'backups/home/users/level09/'
 ```
 Once created, we simply need to run the program with the path to our flag as filename parameter.
-In fact, we can open the file, as it is executed by level09.
+As always, we can open the file, as it is executed by level09.
 ```bash
 ~/level08 /home/users/level09/.pass
 ```